Skip to content

 Measures we take

-- Semantic HTML structure with one main heading per page and an ordered heading hierarchy.
+• Semantic HTML structure with one main heading per page, an ordered heading hierarchy, and ARIA landmarks (header, navigation, main, footer) on every page.

-- A skip-to-content link as the first focusable element on every page.
+• A skip-to-content link as the first focusable element on every page, with a target that's keyboard-reachable and not obscured by the sticky header (SC 2.4.11).

-- Full keyboard operability for every interactive element, including navigation menus, dropdowns, and the mobile menu, with Escape to close open menus.
+• Full keyboard operability for every interactive element, including the primary navigation, dropdowns, and the mobile menu, with Escape to close any open menu and no keyboard trap (SC 2.1.1, 2.1.2).

-- ARIA roles, labels, and current-page indicators on navigation, footer, and disclosure controls.
+• ARIA roles, labels, and current-page indicators on navigation, footer, and disclosure controls.
+The mobile menu is an inline expanding region with aria-expanded on its toggle, aria-controls pointing to the panel, and Escape-to-close behavior.

-- Layout that reflows without loss of content or function at 200 percent text zoom and at 320 CSS pixel viewport width.
+• Layout reflows without loss of content or function at 200 percent text zoom and at 320 CSS pixel viewport width (SC 1.4.10).

-- Honoring the prefers-reduced-motion operating system setting to suppress nonessential animation.
+• We honor the prefers-reduced-motion operating system setting to suppress nonessential animation and transitions (SC 2.3.3).

-- Page language declared on the html element so screen readers select the correct voice.
+• Page language declared on the html element so screen readers select the correct voice (SC 3.1.1).

 Known limitations